 The Strategic Imperative of Trade Policy

-The long-standing economic partnership of the United States (U.S.) with China offers a clear example of this new reality that many established democracies face today.
-While Americans have enjoyed the benefits of inexpensive goods from China, this engagement has also directly contributed to China’s emergence as a major global power and a military competitor.
+The long-standing economic partnership between the United States (U.S.) and China offers a clear example of this new reality.
+While Americans have enjoyed the benefits of inexpensive goods from China, this engagement has also contributed to China’s emergence as a major global power and military competitor.
 Since the 1990s, Beijing’s economic growth has funded a significant expansion of its armed forces and a shift toward manufacturing its own advanced military technology.
-This move from importing weapons to producing them marks a critical strategic development that cannot be ignored.
+This transition marks a critical strategic development.

 Beijing’s Growing Regional and Global Influence

 China’s assertive stance on the international stage presents a direct challenge to global stability.
-The country’s broad claims over the South China Sea—a vital waterway for nearly a quarter of all global trade—are not only legally questionable but also a source of ongoing tension.
-This aggression, combined with its long-held ambitions toward Taiwan, creates a potential flashpoint in the Indo-Pacific.
+Its broad claims over the South China Sea—a vital waterway for nearly a quarter of all global trade—are both legally questionable and a source of ongoing tension.
+Combined with long-held ambitions toward Taiwan, this creates a potential flashpoint in the Indo-Pacific.
 U.S. officials have openly warned of the “devastating consequences” of a conflict.
-Furthermore, China's strengthening relationships with nations like Russia, Iran, and North Korea signal a coordinated effort to undermine Western leadership on a global scale.
+Meanwhile, China’s strengthening ties with Russia, Iran, and North Korea signal a coordinated effort to undermine Western leadership.

 National Security Implications

 For the U.S., these geopolitical shifts mean that control over critical supply routes could be weaponized by an adversary, posing a genuine national security risk.
-While the U.S. has built a robust network of security alliances in Asia, the effectiveness of these partnerships depends on a foundation of stable economic relationships.
-Today, trade policy is not just about a country’s GDP.
-It is a source of leverage in the geopolitical arena.
+While the U.S. has built a robust network of security alliances in Asia, the effectiveness of these partnerships depends on stable economic relationships.
+Today, trade policy is not just about GDP—it is a source of geopolitical leverage.

 A New Framework for Trade

 The United States and other established democracies need to redefine their approach to global commerce.
 Instead of forging deeper economic ties with geopolitical rivals, they should prioritize partnerships with developing democracies that share their values, such as the Philippines, Thailand, and Indonesia.
 These nations offer strong manufacturing capabilities and political alignment.
-By reorienting supply chains toward these partners, established democracies, such as the U.S., can enhance both their economic resilience and strategic position.
+By reorienting supply chains toward these partners, established democracies can enhance both economic resilience and strategic positioning.

-Past agreements like the US-Mexico-Canada Agreement (USMCA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) show that trade can be a tool for diplomacy and for strengthening political stability.
-While a full economic separation from China will be a gradual process, current global events make starting this realignment an urgent necessity.
+Past agreements like the US‑Mexico‑Canada Agreement (USMCA) and the Comprehensive and Progressive Agreement for Trans‑Pacific Partnership (CPTPP) demonstrate that trade can be a tool for diplomacy and political stability.
+While a full economic separation from China will be gradual, current global events make beginning this realignment an urgent necessity.

 Conclusion